-Beginner Tool List
+Our Beginner Tool List

 I should clarify what the following list is; this is the kind of discussion I was looking for when I made the first leap buying leather and tools.
 None of my opinions are meant to be taken as authoritative- leathercraft is diverse and creative and everyone should find their own guiding principles, preferences, methods, and styles.
-I do have very strong opinions at times but just as I came to some of these in conflict with those I had learned from, I encourage others to take every piece of advice on the internet with a grain of salt.
+I do have very strong opinions at times but just as I came to some of these in conflict with those I had learned from, I encourage others to take every piece of advice on the internet with a grain of salt, including from me.
 I will try to offer multiple options where I can, and explain options that I did not personally explore in case you, the reader, may want to.
 There are more specific subjects like dyeing leather, burnishing, and pattern making that I may get into in future rambles, but will not be discussed extensively here.

 Cutting mat